 So what about the kitchenware?
 They have shelves and shelves of it.
 Long aisles with tall shelves either side.
 To tell you the truth it’s a bit warehousey, like Ikea, but with style.
 I could spend hours in there.
 Go check it out if you’ve never been!

 Upstairs you’ll see the fabulous internal structure of the building.
 Pillars, stairwells, all very ornate, with an outdoor terrace that gives you a view of the side of La Pedrera next door.
 All larger designer objects for the home up here.
 It’s where I saw my bookcase.

 Back down in the old town is the Zwilling J.A.
 Henckels store (c/ Pi, 16).
 This German brand has been around since the 18th century.
 Zwilling J.A.
 Henckels specialises in quality knives which they let you try out in store on a range of unsuspecting vegetables.
 The company has purchased the French Staub cast iron cookware brand, and from Belgium the Demeyere stainless steel cookware company.
 They also have a range of Japanese knives.

 Everything in this shop is of the highest quality.
 If you like kitchen stuff, you’ll love this shop.

-I’ve been to a couple of great little shops in Gràcia and there’s a new one there called KÖK (Plaça de la Vila de Gràcia, 19).
-But I didn’t get up there this time and can’t remember the names of the others.
+I’ve been to a couple of great little shops in Gràcia but I didn’t get up there this time and can’t remember the names of them.
 I’m sure there are plenty more around town as well.
 The old town is full of ferreteria’s (hardware shops) where you can get all kinds of paella pans and the like.
 But the shops above are definitely worth a visit.

 So let me know you’re favourite kitchen shop in Barcelona by commenting below.
 Personally, I can’t get enough of them!